Skip to content

 In Chicago apartments—especially during winter—windows stay closed for months.
 Poor ventilation amplifies the risk of VOC off-gassing.
 CARB-2 and TSCA Title VI compliance are essential metrics for ensuring that engineered woods (MDF/Plywood) do not release harmful levels of formaldehyde into your home.
 This protection of your indoor environment is as critical as the physical care outlined in our Maintenance Manual.

 Tables with heavy stone tops or extending lift-top mechanisms shift the center of gravity.
 International stability tests, such as ASTM standards, emphasize horizontal force resistance.
+In industry testing, stability is validated using horizontal forces equivalent to 15–20 lb of side load, which simulates a person leaning with bodyweight.
 Perimeter-leg bases generally provide the highest stability for households with active pets or toddlers, while pedestal bases require weighted cores to prevent tipping.

 The VBU “Safety & Quality” Audit